easystats/parameters/README.md

 <img src='man/figures/figure1.png' align="center" />

 The `model_parameters` function allows you to extract the parameters and their characteristics from various models in a consistent way.
-It could be considered as a lightweight alternative to [`broom::tidy()`](https://github.com/tidymodels/broom), with some notable differences:
+It can be considered as a lightweight alternative to [`broom::tidy()`](https://github.com/tidymodels/broom), with some notable differences: